How ConsumerAffairs uses cookies

 Binding

-Many are satisfied with the professionalism of the movers and the accuracy of the quotes.
-However, some report issues with unexpected charges and the use of third-party contractors for the move.
+Many customers have reported being satisfied with movers’ professionalism and the accuracy of the quotes.
+However, some have reported issues with unexpected charges and the company’s use of third-party contractors for the move.

 Pros